A few things will help the visit run more smoothly:

 Save a fecal sample that is less than 24 hours.
 Keep it in the fridge.

-I accept cash or check.
+I accept cash, check or Venmo.

 24 hour emergency hospitals: